ilyaigpetrov/report-graph-traversal-c-vs-java/Report/Node.js vs ASP.NET for Backend Programming.md

 C# exerts `async` and `await` keywords.
 As a pioneer Node.js proposed several approaches to asynchronous programming:

 - Using callbacks.
 This way your code becomes hard to read, and control flow is hardened.
-See Node.js Pyramyd of Doom for examples.
+See Node.js Pyramid of Doom or http://callbackhell.com for examples.
 This approached appeared the first.
 - `yield` keyword, co-routines, generators and Promises eliminate your code from deep nested callbacks and makes it easier to read.
 This approach is demonstrated by Koajs web framework.
 - `await` and `async` keywords are part of experimental EcmaScript7 standard and may be used today with transpilers like Babel.
 This syntax constructs make your code more clear for those not introduced to Promises and generators.